 14. Do not use cap-helmets.

 In case of a crash, most likely they will not save your head from injuries, which means there is a risk to spend the rest of your life being a dummy or get fatal head and brain injuries.
-If you want to save your life, at least you should have a three quarter helmet.
+If you want to save your life, at least you should have a three-quarter helmet.

-15. Motorcycle tire pressure is an important part of its readiness to a safe ride that often is forgotten.
+15. Motorcycle tire pressure is an important part of its readiness for a safe ride that often is forgotten.
 Don’t forget to pump the tires.
 According to the instructions of the manufacturer, the tires must be checked once a week.
 We encourage you to do it once a week or every time you get to the gas station, depending on what happens more often.

 If the tire pressure is not correct, then firstly, it is harder to control the motorcycle in this case because you need to put more effort to turn the wheel.
 Secondly, the tire is warming up more due to deformity of the frame and there is a possibility of the tire overheating and rubber cracking due to excessive deformity.
 Thirdly, the motorcycle loses its sustainability and starts vibrating and wagging.

 Every gas station in Thailand has an air compressor.
-Recommended tire pressure for most of scooters is 32-33 PSI (pound per inch).
+Recommended tire pressure for most of the scooters is 32-33 PSI (pound per inch).
 If you don’t know how to use an air compressor, you can ask the staff members at the gas station so that they will help you.